jashkenas/backbone/CONTRIBUTING.md

-## How to contribute to Backbone.js
+## How to Open a Backbone.js Ticket

 * Do not use tickets to ask for help with (debugging) your application.
 Ask on the [mailing list](https://groups.google.com/forum/#!forum/backbonejs),